damienbod/MicrosoftGraphAppToAppSecurity/README.md

 ```

-Managed Identity dev environment
+### Managed Identity dev environment

-Why not use the EnvironmentCredential ?
+Why not use the EnvironmentCredential?

+The identitiy uses an Azure App registration to setup the secret, client etc and the secret should not be in th ecode.
+Env are usually saved to the debug profile and this gets pushed.

+A better way is to use a developement ClientSecretCredential and read the secret from the user secrets.
+The ClientSecretCredential only works in the dev env.

 ## Using Graph SDK with certificates or secrets